ksks2211/mysql/README.md

 # Distbetweencities
-Calculate distance in km between cities using their latitude and longitude using Mysql stored function.
+Calculate distance in km between cities using their latitude and longitude from Mysql stored function.

 - Haversine formula